College Counselor Resume: Examples and Tips

 2. What format should you use for your resume?

-If you can present a blend of relevant skills and work experiences in your resume, use the combination format.
-A functional format is a better fit if you’re starting out in the education field, or are a first-time job seeker, as the format emphasizes your training, education and skills that fit the job.
-If you can point to many years of experience in counseling, go with the chronological format, which gives prominent placement to your work history, with plenty of room to document your career progress.
+If you can present a blend of relevant skills and work experiences in your resume, use the combination resume format.
+A functional resume format is a better fit if you’re starting out in the education field, or are a first-time job seeker, as the format emphasizes your training, education and skills that fit the job.
+If you can point to many years of experience in counseling, go with the chronological resume format, which gives prominent placement to your work history, with plenty of room to document your career progress.

 3. Should you include references in your resume?

 Recruiters will be more interested to read about your work accomplishments and skills in your resume rather than get a list of references, which they usually request separately.
 Don’t worry about including references, or even wasting space with the line “References available upon request.”
 For more tips on how to put together a good reference list, see our References article.

 4. How should you craft a resume if you’re looking to take the next step in your career?

 To move forward in the education field, focus on getting these qualifications and activities into your resume: